Poverty relief in Bijie: from trial zone to model zone

 "Without the policy, I could never live in such a beautiful home in my life," she told the Global Times happily.

-Now, Yu is training to become a professional infant massage therapist.
+Now, Yu is trained to become a professional infant massage therapist.
 Her two children study in nearby schools, which charge little fees.

 Yu's story is a reflection of Bijie's poverty-alleviation achievements.